Sigma 85mm f/1.4 DG DN ART Lens Review (Sony E-Mount)

 LENS BUILD/SPECIFICATIONS

 The technical specifications of this E-mount lens are listed on Sigma Photo’s website.
-But to list a few of the specifications that I always consider when buying the lens, this Sigma lens has a maximum aperture of f/1.4, minimum aperture of f/16, weighs 625 g (or 22 oz), with dimensions at 82.8 x 96.1mm / 3.3 x 3.8 in. (diameter x length), and a 77mm filter size.
+But to list a few of the specifications that I always consider when buying the lens, this Sigma lens has a minimum aperture of f/16, weighs 625 g (or 22 oz), with dimensions at 82.8 x 96.1mm / 3.3 x 3.8 in. (diameter x length), and a 77mm filter size.

 The Sigma lens has a “Click” on/off switch, which allows you to control if you want to hear a clicking sound when adjusting the aperture.
 This feature is useful if you need to change the aperture when filming video and you don’t want sound to bleed through, or if you’re changing the aperture as a photographer but you don’t want to be heard.